Mobile app development is no easy task. Both Android and iOS are great platforms, but each offer distinct pros and cons.

 Security should always be a central concern in app development.
 Consider how crucial security is to your specific app and your consumer base.
 Apple iOS apps have a lot of features that promote stronger security than Android, such as restricting the app from accessing third-party apps without the permission of the user.

-Do you need a broad reach?
+Do I need a broad reach?

 Ease of Acceptance